biw/lzma-web/readme.md

-# @719ben/lzma
+# lzma.js

-`@719ben/lzma` is a JavaScript implementation of the Lempel-Ziv-Markov (LZMA) chain compression algorithm.
+lzma.js is a JavaScript implementation of the Lempel-Ziv-Markov (LZMA) chain compression algorithm.
 It is a fork of [LZMA-JS](https://github.com/nmrugg/LZMA-JS) written by [Nathan Rugg](https://github.com/nmrugg).

 ## Install

-LZMA-JS is available in the npm repository.
+lzma.js is available in the npm repository.

 ```sh
 yarn add @719ben/lzma